fietronic/phpmega/README.md

 ---

-May all who seek it find freedom from suffering.
+May those who seek it find freedom from suffering.
 -fie